edgio-docs/edgio-docs/guides/static_prerendering.md

 ## Prerendering with traffic data

-The XDN can choose which pages to prerender based on site traffic, ensuring the most popular pages are always available in the edge cache.
+{{ PRODUCT_NAME }} can choose which pages to prerender based on site traffic, ensuring the most popular pages are always available in the edge cache.

 ### Example: Basic Usage